 I don’t know where you fall on the spectrum — loving snow days for the freedom they bring, or fearing them because of the interruption to what you know needs to get done.

-I did brave the ice late yesterday to pick up Skipbo Jr, Uno, and Operation on sale.
+I did brave the ice once to pick up Skipbo Jr, Uno, and Operation on sale.
 But I needed help!
-Remember, I’m the mom who (at least today) looks like that picture above.
+The walls at home seemed to be closing in.

-So last night, I asked the “Fun Mom” here at MomLife Today, Tracey, for some ideas.
-She’s been where I am and has a lot more experience being a mom.
-She was so kind to send me a whole list of ideas to fill today up with unusually fun activities.
+So eventually I broke down and asked the “Fun Mom” here at MomLife Today, Tracey, for some ideas.
+She was so kind to send me a whole list of ideas to fill the days with unusually fun activities.
 These are too good not to share with all of you just in case, like me, you find yourself wishing the snow days were over.

 - Form a pots-and-pans band.
 Very loud … but fun!